Are you planning your trip to South Korea but struggling to decide what to include on your Korea packing list? I’ve got you covered.

 Don’t pack teaching material.
 Sorry, what?
 Yes, I’ve seen this on a few Korea packing lists.
 You can leave your teaching notes at home!

-READ MORE: 29 THINGS YOU NEED TO KNOW ABOUT BACKPACKING KOREA
+READ MORE: THINGS I WISH I KNEW ABOUT BACKPACKING KOREA

 What to Buy in Korea